-Over the next several quarters, we expect that selling, general and administrative expenses as a percentage of revenues will be consistent with that incurred during the quarter ended December 31, 2006.
+We expect that selling, general and administrative expenses as a percentage of revenues in fiscal 2007 will be slightly higher than that incurred during fiscal 2006.

 Amortization of Intangible Assets

 Amortization of intangible assets consists of amortization expense related to intangible assets recorded in connection with acquisitions accounted for by the purchase method of accounting.
 Our definite-lived intangible assets, consisting primarily of completed technology and customer contracts and relationships, are being amortized using the straight-line method or based on forecasted cash flows associated with the assets over periods ranging from two to fifteen years.